SkylerJohnson102020/reading-notes/201/class-07.md

 ## Chapter 3 Functions, Methods, and Objects

  - Constructor Function - Rather than just write out every single object in object literal notation, which can use a ton of code, you use this constructor function.
-You create a template for the object, give it place holders with "this.", and pass the information from the variable below, so:
+You create a template for the object, give it place holders with "this.", and pass the information from the variable below.
+The constructor function is capitalize to remind you that you need to use the new keyword when wanting to pass a new object through the constructor function. so:

-        let Hotel (name, rooms, roomsBooked) {
+        function Hotel (name, rooms, roomsBooked) {
             this.name = name;
             this.rooms = rooms;
             this.roomsBooked = roomsBooked;